Belize Ripper

-The Belize Ripper is an unidentified Belizean serial killer responsible for the abduction, rape and murder of five girls in Belize City between 1998 and 2000.
+The Belize Ripper is an unidentified Belizean serial killer responsible for the abduction, rape, and murder of five girls in Belize City between 1998 and 2000.
 Despite extensive investigation, aided by the FBI and Scotland Yard, nobody was ever convicted of the murders, all of which remain unsolved.

 Murders

 On September 8, 1998, 13-year-old Sherilee Nicholas, a fifth-grade student at Wesly Upper School in southern Belize City went missing while walking towards her school.
 The girl's whereabouts remained unclear until October 9, when her body was found in a pool of water near the George Price Highway.
 She had been stabbed more than 40 times in the head and chest, with one of her arms nearly cut off and face cut open.
 The body also showed signs of rape, but most ominously, Nicholas was found to be wearing the clothes of another girl who had gone missing just two days prior to her discovery.
-That girl was 9-year-old Jay Blades, whose skull and a few bones were recovered six months later, along Sherilee's knapsack.
+That girl was 9-year-old Jay Blades, whose skull and a few bones were recovered six months later.

 On March 23, 1999, another young girl, 12-year-old Jackie Fern Malic, vanished during recess while playing on her school's playground.
 Just two days later, her body was found face down in a puddle along a dirt road bordering the area where Nicholas was found.
 She had been stabbed multiple times and her left arm severed, with indications that she had been run over by a car.